publicdocs/uscode/assets/md/titles/usc23/us/usc/t23/ch1/m__us_usc_t23_s134.md

         (1)  __In general__  __.—__

-        Notwithstanding any other provisions of this title or chapter 53 of title, <sup>\[1\]</sup>  <sup><sup> 1 So in original.
-Probably should be “title 49,”. </sup></sup>  for transportation management areas classified as nonattainment for ozone or carbon monoxide pursuant to the Clean Air Act ([42 U.S.C.
+        Notwithstanding any other provisions of this title or chapter 53 of title 49, for transportation management areas classified as nonattainment for ozone or carbon monoxide pursuant to the Clean Air Act ([42 U.S.C.
 7401][/us/usc/t42/s7401] et seq.), Federal funds may not be advanced in such area for any highway project that will result in a significant increase in the carrying capacity for single-occupant vehicles unless the project is addressed through a congestion management process.

         (2)  __Applicability__  __.—__